Non-Surgical Treatment for Heart Blockage

 Lifestyle Changes

 - Healthy diet: Patients who have heart blockage must focus on foods that will protect the heart.
-This includes legumes, fish, meat, vegetables, and fruits like avocados, oranges, and blueberries.
+This includes legumes, fish(especially fatty fish-like salmon high in omega-3s), lean protein sources (such as skinless poultry, in moderation), vegetables, and fruits like avocados, oranges, and blueberries.
+It is critical to avoid red and processed meats.

 - Stress Management: Stress is one of the most influential factors that contributes to heart and other related problems.
 We recommend finding healthy ways to manage stress, such as meditation, yoga, or spending more time with nature.